SirPlease/ZoneMod/README.md

 This change means that the timer once triggered is 30s, so don't worry about it being too short.

 * Special Infected
+ * Tanks
+	 * Tank Rocks will no longer get stuck on Common Infected, they will now successfully pass through them (still killing them).
+	 * Tank Rocks will no longer get stuck on Incapped Survivors, they will pass through them unless the same Rock incapped them.
  * Witch
      * The Witch has been fully removed.
 	 * The First config to actually take this step, this magnificent creature is simply too glitchy and random to accept in a competitive environment.